 - Preside at sessions of the Board.

 - Keep a record of attendance of members of the Board

 - Keep a record of the majority opinion, each dissenting opinion, and each concurring opinion of the Board

 - Record the outcomes of the hearing and provide the outcomes to the accused student in a timely fashion

 Removal from the Board

 An undergraduate student member of the Board may retain his/her membership as long as the student is in good standing with the University.
-A member may be removed from the Board for misconduct in office by a three-fourths vote of members of the Student Senate present and voting.
-Any Board member that exceeds five absences from meetings of the Board shall immediately be dismissed from the Board by the Chairperson.
+A member may be removed from the Board for misconduct in office by a three-fourths vote of members present and voting.
+Any Board member that exceeds three absences from meetings of the Board shall immediately be dismissed from the Board by the Coordinator.